SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/10-Error-handling-and-debugging/Lesson/Error-Handling-and-Debugging.md

 ## 2.1 Using `try` and `except` Constructs

-Sometimes, errors are not only expected, but can also be used as part of your program's flow control.
-This is where Python's `try` and `except` constructs come into play, allowing you to "try" a block of code and then define what to do if a specific error occurs.
-This mechanism is similar to creating an emergency plan: "If this problem arises, here's what we're going to do!"
+In programming, errors can be anticipated and even utilized to control the flow of your program.
+Python's `try` and `except` constructs enable you to test a code block and specify how to handle a particular error.
+This is like having an emergency plan: if a problem arises, you know what actions to take.
 Consider the following function, which converts a string to an integer:

 ```python